Brazil vs Argentina: World Cup Qualifier suspended after health officials enter pitch in row over Covid rules

 "What's happened today is terrible for football and sends out a very bad image.
 Four people interrupted the game to inform us of something and CONMEBOL asked the players to go to the dressing room."

-The abandonment comes amid continuing anger in South America at rules which have prevented several teams from using key players for this month's three World Cup qualifiers.
+The suspension of the match comes amid continuing anger in South America at rules which have prevented several teams from using key players for this month's three World Cup qualifiers.

 Brazil were without nine key men for the Argentina game, and other South American sides have also lost players due to a decision by some European clubs not to let their players travel to the continent.